 PUP Tool’s – John Walkenbach’s PUP (Power Utility Pak) Tools is one of my staple Add-Ins.
 John is a legendary figure and I would say pioneer in The Excel World with countless books and a treasure trove website.
 PUP Tools is a really fantastic Add-In with tools and utilities to help in so many ways including the Worksheet Summary Report to help you come to grips with an existing legacy spreadsheet.
 Plus copying without changing any relative cell addresses.
 Many more.
 This was only US$40 last time I looked and for a bit more he will give you the VBA code which makes for some powerful learning.

 MZTools – for VBA Programmers I just find this the best tool.
 It helps in so many ways and if you write a lot of code as soon as you use it you will see what I mean.
 It helps you collect and re-use code snippets or full procedures, document your modules or procedures, splits or re-joins lines effortlessly and much more.
+The expand keyword feature saves time and helps memory.
 I really enjoy using it and after having exchanged ideas with the developer Carlos, I know it’s only going to get better.

 Flowbreeze – This is a process mapping add-in that is just a brilliantly simple concept.
 It utilises Excel’s native drawing shapes and tools and makes it quick and easy for you to draw a process chart.
 Documentation of Excel workbooks has always been a headache for the developer of the project and I have rarely seen documentation in companies done at all let alone well.
 But Flowbreeze let’s you do it on a worksheet in your workbook with ease and hyperlink to different parts of your workbook.
 I just think this is fantastic and I have been looking for something like this for a long time.
 There is a modest cost for this tool but it’s a fraction of other drawing software.
 I love this tool.

-If you want to learn VBA which is Excel’s macro language I think Paul Kelly’s site is really the best place to start.
+If you want to learn VBA which is Excel’s macro language I think Paul Kelly’s site is really the best place to start without any doubt.
 VBA is a steep learning curve and I attended 2 day in person courses years ago in Brisbane that were OK but left you at a basic stage and from there it was a case of tenacity, perseverance and a lot of Googling to keep learning.
 I have been recently watching Paul’s webinars on his You Tube channel and his style and approach to VBA is very practical, clear and aimed at you learning how to complete an application not just disjointed bits and pieces that other courses often are.
-He also teaches very sound, professional programming habits so you are more efficient in writing macro code.
+He is a good teacher to start with and really knows his craft and teaches very sound, professional programming habits so you are more efficient in writing macro code.
 So I think his material is a much, much better start to learning VBA than I ever had access to and gets you more quickly up a very steep, but rewarding learning curve.